Kosher salt – what is it and why use it?

 • Osteoporosis/brittle bones

 The daily recommended guidelines advise that the minimum amount of salt an adult should consume should be less than 6g per day (2.4g sodium).
 This is about equal to 1 standard teaspoon of salt.
-But as kosher salt contains larger crystals you should reduce the quantity of kosher salt used to just half a teaspoon.
+But as it contains larger crystals you should reduce the quantity of kosher salt used to just half a teaspoon.

 • One teaspoon of refined table salt contains 6g of which the sodium content is 2,325 mg